THE BEST ROAD CYCLING SHOES

 Performance Rating: 4

-Scott Road RC – Good but not top-ranked power transfer efficiency and comfort
+Scott Road RC – Great price but disappointing power transfer efficiency and comfort

 Performance Rating: 4